 Net Assets with Donor Restrictions - Net assets subject to donor-imposed stipulations that may or will be met by the actions of Idaho Foodbank Warehouse, Inc. and/or the passage of time or other events specified by the donor.
-Idaho Foodbank Warehouse, Inc. recognizes all contributed support received as income in the period pledged or received.
-Contributed support is reported as without donor restriction or with donor restriction depending on the existence of donor stipulations that limit the use of the support.
+Idaho Foodbank Warehouse, Inc. reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.

-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, with donor restricted net assets are reclassified to without donor restricted net assets, and reported in the statement of activities as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.